sol/doctest/README.markdown

 -- prop> sort xs == (sort . sort) (xs :: [Int])
 ```

-A complete example that uses setup code is bellow:
+A complete example that uses setup code is below:

 ```haskell
 module Fib where